New vs Used Steinway

 - Lack of credible warranty support.

-- The price is still going to be quite high, and it’s a much riskier purchase overall than a new one.
+- Value and price confidence, it's a much riskier purchase overall than a new one.

 How to Choose Between a New and Used Steinway Piano

-Spending 10 to 40 thousand dollars for any used piano is a lot of money and yields considerable uncertainty.
-So if buying a new Steinway is financially possible for you, it’s almost always worth the peace-of-mind in the long run.
+Spending 10 to 40 thousand dollars on any used piano is a lot of money and yields considerable uncertainty.
+So if buying a new Steinway is financially possible for you, it's almost always worth the peace of mind in the long run.
 Used is tempting, but you need to get to know the piano very well before making any investment.

 A Used Steinway typically fits those who: